SirGoodenough/HA_Blueprints/Automations/Zigbee2MQTT-Aqara-Magic-Cube-T1-Pro-CTP-R01-Xiaomi-Lumi.md

 * https://github.com/SirGoodenough/Home-Assistant-Config/blob/master/automation2/Z2M-Xiaomi_Cube_A2.yaml
 * https://github.com/SirGoodenough/Home-Assistant-Config/blob/master/script2/cube_script.yaml

-#### Setting Action Mode or Scene Mode
+#### Setting Action Mode or Scene Mode on Cube

 To change the mode of the cube, there is a switch in the configuration section of the Device panel.
+This can be pulled into the Dashboard wherever you like as well.
 There is a configuration window, opens once an hour on itself, only during which the cube will respond to mode switch.
 Mode switch will be scheduled to take effect when the window becomes available.
 You can also give it a throw action to force a respond!
 Otherwise, you may open lid and click LINK once to make the cube respond immediately.
 [Hard Switch]: Open lid and click LINK button 5 times.

 ![Change the Cube Mode](https://github.com/SirGoodenough/HA_Blueprints/blob/master/images/pro_cube_mode_change.png?raw=true)